saitoha/PySixel/README.rst

 What is SIXEL?
 --------------

+.. image:: http://zuse.jp/misc/sixel_gnuplot.png
+   :width: 640

 SIXEL is one of image formats for terminal imaging introduced by DEC VT series.
-SIXEL image data scheme is representation as a terminal-friendly escape sequence.
+SIXEL image data scheme is represented as a terminal-friendly escape sequence.
 So if you want to show a SIXEL image file, all you have to do is "cat" it to your terminal.

-SIXEL is supported by old terminal applications, such as SAS, WordPerfect.
-Now netpbm and Gnuplot support this.

-.. image:: http://zuse.jp/misc/sixel_gnuplot.png
-   :width: 640

 .. image:: http://zuse.jp/misc/sixel_hikari.png
    :width: 640

+I heared SIXEL is supported by some old terminal applications, such as SAS, WordPerfect.

+Nowadays netpbm and Gnuplot support this.

 .. image:: http://zuse.jp/misc/sixel_ls.png
    :width: 640